Frequent Urination During Pregnancy

 Is Frequent Peeing A Sign Of Worry?

-Although frequent urination is a symptom during pregnancy, mainly owing to changes in hormone levels and urinary incontinence.
+Frequent urination is a common symptom during pregnancy, mainly owing to changes in hormone levels and urinary incontinence.
 However, other factors could also be involved.
 Urinary tract infection can also lead to frequent urination.
 It is better to consult with your doctor to rule out the possibility.

 Do remember that these urinary inconveniences are just minor issues that are sure to fade away when the baby is born.